Schedule

 Registration

-– LaoTESOL History Video
+– LaoTESOL Video

-– Song and traditional dance performed by the students of Faculty of Letters, NUOL
+– Song and traditional dance performance

 09:30–09:45